IELTS Speaking Test Sample 103

 Q. Are there any jobs where people need to read a lot?
 What are they?

-A. Well, I can say that researchers, journalists, teachers, bloggers, business analysts, writers and editors need to read a lot.
-I am pretty sure there must be many other professions where people are required to read a lot.
+Answer: Well, I can say that researchers, journalists, teachers, bloggers, business analysts, writers and editors need to read a lot.
+I am pretty sure there must be many other professions, apart from the ones I have mentioned, where people are required to read every now and then.
 From my experience, I can say that reading is a must for a researcher and so is it for a journalist.
-Bloggers have to read a lot to generate ideas and get to know the competitors and this is true for a business analyst and editors as well.
+Bloggers have to read a lot to generate ideas and get to know the competitors and this is true for a business analyst and editor as well.
 Writers, always prefer to read and they are natural readers.

 Q. Do you think that reading novels is more interesting than reading factual books?
 Why is that?

-This is really a tough question to answer and I am sure the answer will vary from person to person.
+Answer: This is really a tough question to answer and I am sure the answer will vary from person to person.
 Personally, I was a die-hard fan of novels in my whole life and found factual books less interesting.
-But this has changed very recently.
-These days I prefer factual books more than a novel.
+But this choice of mine has changed very recently.
+These days, I prefer factual books more than a novel.
 I believe this choice has something to do with the reader's taste, experience and age.